Video: Tricolour Display

 About Author

-Hailing from an Irish background, I grew up in Bournemouth with the good fortune to begin watching Celtic during the Martin O'Neill era.
-Still living on the south coast, I have a season ticket at Paradise and also travel to European away matches when possible.
+Hailing from an Irish background, I grew up on the English south coast with the good fortune to begin watching Celtic during the Martin O'Neill era.
 I have written four Celtic books since the age of 19: Our Stories & Our Songs: The Celtic Support, Take Me To Your Paradise: A History Of Celtic-Related Incidents & Events, Walfrid & The Bould Bhoys: Celtic's Founding Fathers, First Season & Early Stars, and The Holy Grounds of Glasgow Celtic: A Guide To Celtic Landmarks & Sites Of Interest.
-These were/are sold in Waterstones and official Celtic FC stores, and are available on Amazon.
+These were previously sold in Waterstones and official Celtic FC stores, and are now available on Amazon.

 Comments are closed.